Projekts-of-Sun/Pulse-Signal-Generator/README.md

    - **User Interaction:**
      Several buttons (SW1-SW5) and a 6-pin header (JP3) provide options for local control and external expansions.

 3. **Project Contents:**

-  -Schematic: Circuit design of the pulse-generator module
+   - Schematic: Circuit design of the pulse-generator module

-  -Footprint: Custom pads and mechanical definitions
+   - Footprint: Custom pads and mechanical definitions

-  -Layout: Routed two-layer board with structured design
+   - Layout: Routed two-layer board with structured design

-  -3D Model: Visual representation of the assembled board
+   - 3D Model: Visual representation of the assembled board

 5. **Software & Design Tools:**
    The entire design was developed using software KiCad E.D.A.
 8.0.2, which ensures the traceability and adaptability of the schematic.